ianjonsen/aniMotum/README.md

 here <https://ianjonsen.r-universe.dev/ui#package:aniMotum>.
 There are 3
 binary versions for Windows & Mac, each corresponds to a different major release of R: 4.3, 4.2, and 4.1 - choose the one that matches your R version.
+You can check your R version by typing `R.Version()` in the R console.

-On a Mac, it is important to right click and choose “Download Linked File As…” so that the file isn’t automatically uncompressed.
-If you have download the file correctly, its extension will be `.tgz` **not** `.tar`.
-In R, you can use the following command in the R console to install the file you’ve just downloaded (where `path_to_file` is wherever you saved the download):
+When downloading the binary version on a Mac, it is important to right click and choose “Download Linked File As…” so that the file isn’t automatically uncompressed.
+If you have downloaded the file correctly, its extension will be `.tgz`, **not** `.tar`.
+You can use the following command in the R console to install the file you’ve just downloaded (where `path_to_file` is wherever you saved the download):

 ``` r
 # for Windows